amishasao/amishasao/README.md

 # Hi!
 Welcome to my hackerspace! 😄

 - 👋 Hi, I’m @amishasao
-- 👀 I’m interested in webdev, app creation, and aesthetic UI/UX...
+- 👀 I’m interested in webdev, LLMOPs, and aesthetic UI/UX...
 - 🌱 I’m currently learning React, node, and java...
 - 💞️ I’m looking to collaborate on webdev projects...
 - 📫 How to reach me discord: mint-hack #2437...